 It’s comfortable and familiar, even as it is exciting.
 It’s like reuniting with an old friend who was with me all along, just forgotten or ignored.
 It’s like turning on the lights in an old favorite room, an adventure room filled with pleasant memories.

 And now I am back in that room, on another adventure, and another bus.
 Today it’s Reading for my Jetlag Zombie Day, another tradition of the England trips.
 Tonight another game.
 Tomorrow a train to my London Family and another game.
 And after that, only more and more and more.

-Read all about my English soccer tour.
-You might also want to follow me on Google+ or subscribe to my newsletter to see what else I’m up to.
+You might also want to follow me on Facebook or Twitter or subscribe to my newsletter to keep up with my footy wanderings.